instruct-rb/instruct/README.md

   different LLM models with different capabilities.
 * **Streaming Support**
   Both middleware and callers can process completion responses as the chunks arrive.
-This can be used to display a transcript in real time, or to validate or parse the output of an LLM call as it's being generated.
+This can be used to display a completion in real time, or to validate or parse the output of an LLM call as it's being generated.
 * **Rails Integration**
   Prompts, completions and models can be serialized and stored on ActiveRecord